-I tried and recommend the FlixBus the most, but there are many companies offering great deals all across Europe.
+I have tried and recommend FlixBus and Omio the most, but many companies are offering great deals all across Europe.

 Check out Omio to find bus connections.

 Although some companies are not listed, you will find there most of them.
-If you’re looking for a connection which doesn’t exist there, simply Google the name of the origin to the name of the destination “by bus” (eg. Paris to Amsterdam by bus) and you will probably land on bus company’s homepage.
+If you’re looking for a connection that doesn’t exist there, Google the name of the origin to the name of the destination “by bus” (e.g., Paris to Amsterdam by bus), and you will probably land on the bus company’s homepage.

-Be aware of hop on hop off buses.
+Be aware of hop-on-hop-off buses.
 There are some companies offering international routes of these buses.
-In my opinion, it’s too expensive and you can do the same for less, but it’s all about the experience with them.
+In my opinion, it’s too expensive, and you can do the same for less, but it’s all about the experience with them.
 I guess.
-Depends on what you want to experience, in the end.
+It depends on what you want to experience.

 Travelling in Europe by train

-Travelling by train is one of the best travel experience you can have in Europe.
+Travelling by train is one of the best travel experiences you can have in Europe.
 The landscape can change dramatically in just a couple of hours and let you enjoy your time, admire and be comfortable.

-But train travel in Europe is also one of the most expensive transportation in Europe.
+But train travel in Europe is also one of the most expensive forms of transportation in Europe.
 Don’t get me wrong!
-It’s totally doable, it’s amazing and to get to some places, it might be the only option if you don’t have a car.
+It’s totally doable, it’s amazing and getting to some places might be the only option if you don’t have a car.
 But it can get really pricey, especially if you don’t book your trip in advance.

-If you want to find the cheapest train tickets in Europe, I recommend checking the prices of train tickets, especially if you want to plan your trip in advance (a few weeks to a month in advance, or even sooner), because you can get lucky or just find it affordable for your budget.
+Suppose you want to find the cheapest train tickets in Europe.
+In that case, I recommend checking the prices of train tickets, especially if you want to plan your trip in advance (a few weeks to a month in advance, or even sooner) because you can get lucky or just find it affordable for your budget.

-I look for the national railway company in the country I’m travelling to.
+I am looking for the national railway company in the country I’m travelling to.
 So you need to Google “Train in Austria” or the name of the country you are travelling from.
-The page you’re looking for should be in the first 3 results.
+The page you’re looking for should be in the first three results.
 In the case of Austria is www.oebb.at ÖBB.

 Travelling in Europe by plane